John Freame (1665-1745)

 3 pm on the golf course

-... sounds simple but it was a complex adaptive system of trust & confidence as promises were exchanged, credit was not created out of thin air!
+... sounds simple but it was a complex adaptive system of trust & confidence as promises were exchanged, credit was never created out of thin air!

-Did these shenanigans lead to less production as each element of the Quaker strategy was successively undermined?
+Did the political shenanigans lead to less production as each element of the Quaker strategy was successively undermined?